ltorres97/FS-GNNTR/README.md

 In this work, we propose a few-shot GNN-Transformer architecture, FS-GNNTR to face the problem of low-data in molecular property prediction.
 It is demonstrated that this model provides strong boosts when predicting molecular properties on few-shot data over simple graph-based methods.

 The GNN-Transformer network learns deep representations from graph-level embeddings.
 First, a GNN module encodes the structural information of molecular graphs as a set of node and edge features.
 Node and edge embeddings are then converted into graph embedding representations by neighborhood aggregation.
-Then, a Transformer encoder exploits the contextual information of these vectorial embeddings to propagate deep representations across attention layers.
+Then, a Vision Transformer encoder exploits the contextual information of these vectorial embeddings to propagate deep representations across attention layers.

 ![ScreenShot](FS-GNNTR/plots/architecture.png?raw=true)